rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 Message prompt for confederate end of trial says SC regardless of sessiontype.
 Display of feedback and verbal prompting is not recorded.
 Loop and merge 100 loops, likely creating an issue with the expansive rows in the qualtrics data table.
+2024.09.26 - Name changes between qualtrics and data processing.
+CaregiverID gets changed due to privacy.
+Sometimes CaseAssignment is used, sometimes CaregiverID is replaced with the caseassignment value.
+This inconsistency can cause issues with data processing and analysis.
+A similar issue occurs with SessionCount and the data anayliss of session number.
+It slipped into the code at some point when developing queries and trying to figure out how to exctract trial block data based on session count and phase.
+Also, some of the computed values ALL_ get mixed in.
+The master table also had a ':' in the header, which caused issues with the data processing.
+The header was changed to remove the ':' and the data processing was updated to reflect this change.
+This is the only documentation.

 ## Depreciated Features